peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 TBD: high level design and ascii sequence diagram.

-1. The Requestor checks if its superior Federation Entity supports the ACME protocol for OpenID Connect Federation 1.0.
+1. The Requestor checks if its superior Federation Entity supports the ACME protocol for OpenID Federation 1.0.
 If not, the Requestor starts the discovery process to find which are the Issuers within the federation.

 2. The Requestor requests and obtains a new nonce from the Issuer, by sending a